Dospalko/Dospalko/README.md

-# Hi there 👋, I'm Dominik
+# Hi there, I'm Dominik

 Welcome to my GitHub profile!
 I’m a **Fullstack AI & GenAI Developer** who loves building intelligent systems, experimenting with cutting-edge models, and turning ideas into working apps.